Platform

 Eligible expenses

-• Development of a land code and related legal agreements.
+• Development of a land code, an individual agreement, and a ratification vote.

 Eligible geographic areas